brettchalupa/projectbook/src/command-line-interfaces/spell-checker.md

 ## Stretch Goals

 - Add the ability for the user to specify custom words and phrases that shouldn't trigger an error
-- Make it interactive with corrections!
+- Smart detection of metadata and technical things like links and HTML and CSS and code fences in Markdown
-- Make a GUI!
+- Make it interactive with corrections
-- Smart detection of metadata and technical things like links and HTML and CSS.
+- Make a GUI